Rayman: Hoodlums’ Revenge

 Use the Save button to download the save code of Rayman: Hoodlums’ Revenge to your computer.
 Use the Upload button to select the save code from your PC to resume where you left off.

 Play Rayman Hoodlums’ Revenge Online Game.
 One of many Arcade Games to play online on your web browser for free at KBH Games.
 Play Rayman Hoodlums’ Revenge using a online GBA emulator.
 Tagged as Adventure Games, Arcade Games, GBA Games, Rayman Games, and Retro Games.
-Upvoted by 36 players.
-Other games you might like are The Devious Four Chronicles 4: Hunter's Revenge ReVised and Teen Titans 2 - The Brotherhood's Revenge.
+Upvoted by 50 players.
+Other games you might like are Teen Titans 2 - The Brotherhood's Revenge and The Devious Four Chronicles 4: Hunter's Revenge ReVised.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.